Written by Estelle Laure

 I did however find that I might have missed some hidden plot.
 This is no fault to the author, as I've never been all that perceptive.
 I got the vibes that the author was alluding to something else going on.
 But it just went way over my head.
 If someone could fill me in, please message me on Twitter because wow I'm slow and pretty sure I missed the memo on something.

 We Are the Ants was a raw and heart wrenching portrayal of surviving the hardships of this world.
 It faces multiple issues ranging from bullying, abandonment, suicide, and mental illness.
 Shaun Hutchinson writes from the POV of a teenager and hits the nail right on the head.
 I loved Henry and I adored the message I got out of his story.
 I closed the book confident that if given the choice that I would save the world no matter the quality of my own life because there is always something worth living for.
-I absolutely recommend it, despite the fact that I'm still not 100% on how I feel.
+I absolutely recommend it, despite the fact that I'm still not 100% on how I feel.in conclusion

 Kynndra is going to work on her resume and prepare for the upcoming months where she will hopefully be moving back to Canada!